EthanSteidl/Archipelago-main-SOT-V2/worlds/seaofthieves/docs/en_Sea of Thieves.md

 - Catalog of Plunder - Allows access to the shop
 - Catalog of Sanctuary - Allows access to the shop

+Barrels
+- Food Barrel - Allows access to locations that expect you to have food (note read Stove)
+- Cannon Barrel - Allows access to locations that expect you to have cannonballs (note read Ship Weapons)
+- Wood Barrel - Allows access to locations that would expect you to repair the ship

+Misc.
+Items
+- Personal Weapons - Allows access to pirate combat related loctions (ex: Kill Skeleton quest)
+- Ship Weapons - Allows access to ship combat related locations (ex: Ghost Ship voyage)
+- Fishing Rod - Allows location rewards for fishing
+- Shovel - Allows location rewards for digging related locations
+- Stove - Allows access to EAT, COOK, BURN checks that would usually require cooking
+- Progressive Wallet (amount = 2) - Increases your fund limit for the client shop

+Victory Condition
+- Pirate Legend - Once achieved, you win.
+This items is awarded on FOTD completion

 The following items are filler:

-1. Gold Coins
+- Gold Coins
-2. Ancient Coins
+- Ancient Coins
-3. Dabloons
+- Dabloons

 The following items are traps:

-1. Kraken - Makes you lose your client money sent to your session
+- Kraken - Makes you lose your client money sent to your session

 ## What can you do with Gold, Dabloon, and Ancient Coin?